 The scale of the project........

-27500 cubic metres - the amount of puddle clay won and to be moved just to line the basin.
+27500 cubic metres - the amount of puddle clay won and moved just to line the basin.

-29 million litres of water - the amount of water which will fill the basin over approximately 5 days.
+29 million litres of water - the amount of water which filled the basin over approximately 5 days.

 10 metres - the width of the 460 linear metre Environment Ageny designed ditch.